IvanStelmakh/VLDB2021_Crowd_Science_Challenge/README.md

-# VLDB 2021 Crowd Science Challenge
+# VLDB 2021 Crowd Science Challenge Starter Kit
-This repository contains a baseline, data, and example of how to make a submission.
+This repository contains startket kit to jump into the competition.
+Specifically, it contains a simple baseline, train data, and evaluation code -- everything you need to make a first submission!

 ## How to make a submission
 First, let's run a baseline.